ASA 104, Bareboat Cruising

 - Mediterranean Moor

-45. Demonstrate the proper usage of all lines and sail controls (halyards, sheets, traveler, boom vang, outhaul, jibsheet fairleads) that are available on the training vessel to obtain maximum performance and comfort.
+45. Demonstrate the proper use of all available lines and sail controls (halyards, sheets, traveler, boom vang, outhaul, downhaul/cunningham, jib sheet fairleads, etc.) to obtain maximum performance and comfort.

 46. Demonstrate the correct usage of a jibe preventer.

-47. Demonstrate proper reefing procedures (jiffy reefing or in-mast furling as appropriate for the training vessel) while under sail or hove-to.
+47. Demonstrate proper reefing procedures while under sail or hove-to.

-48. Demonstrate two appropriate crew overboard recovery methods while under sail; options include the Quick-Stop, Figure-8 and Broad Reach/Close Reach methods.
-Begin from both close-hauled and a broad reach and select the most appropriate maneuver for the initial point of sail.
+48. Demonstrate two different MOB recovery maneuvers while under sail; starting from both close-hauled and a broad reach and selecting an appropriate maneuver for each initial point of sail.

 Navigation & Weather

 49. Plan a coastal passage from origin to destination, plotting courses, distances, and waypoints.
-While en route, keep a log and a DR plot and calculate estimated times of arrival (ETA) to waypoints.
+While en route, keep a written log and plot DR positions on a chart, and calculate estimated times of arrival (ETA) to waypoints.

-50. Obtain and interpret marine weather information; describe the impact that the present observations and forecast may have on sailing plans over the next three days.
+50. Obtain and interpret marine weather information; describe the impact that the present observations and forecast may have on cruising plans over a 3-day period.

-51. Update weather forecasts during your passage, verify through visual and measured observations.
+51. Obtain updated weather forecasts during a passage and compare with visual and measured observations.